okoye/foray/README.md

 Description of scripts:
 =======================
-benchmark.py : runs actual benchmarking process. call with -h for more info fabfile.py : setups and configures each cassandra node in the cluster
+benchmark.py : runs actual benchmarking process. call with -h for more info fabfile.py : setups and configures cassandra in the cluster

 ======
 Notes:
 ======
-You might need to install to libevent on your platform to run this script Also, the script requires a file called nodes.txt that contains a list of nodes to operate on.
+You might need to install to libevent on your platform to run this script Also, the script requires a file called nodes.txt that contains a list of nodes to operate on and expects a bz2 file in /tmp containing wikipedia dataset

 ==========
 EC2 Notes: